omgovardhane/omgovardhane/README.md

 ## What have I done and can do ?

 Develope, deploye and maintain
-- ML models
+- ML models (such as sentiment analysis, text contextualization(NLP), classification)
 - APIs with Flask, FastAPI
+- End to end ML pipelines
+- Custom AI solutions
+- Docker
+- Automate repeatitive reports
+- Documentation

+I supplement these processes with Git, Docker and Azure.
+Work with **structured** and **unstructured** data and perform EDA to make better decisions with valuable data.
+Collaborate with cross functional teams and clients.

 ---